 We’re slowly preparing for Gabriela’s next surgery, called the Glenn, not knowing if she will get through it and not knowing how long we will have with her…

-Deep in my heart, I know she will grow up, despite the odds of having only a 50% chance to reaching age five.
+Deep in my heart, I know she will grow up, despite the odds of having only a 50% chance of reaching age five.
 There will be no day without her beautiful smile.

 We went to Gabriela’s CT scan on the 21st December and her oxygen kept dropping down to 40%.
 Doctors made the decision to keep her in over Christmas and do emergency Glenn surgery on 29th.